Seon82/mspa-notifier/README.md

 ## Known bugs
 * All unopened notifications will be lost after shutdown.
-* Will display info for the battery-saving mode even on desktop computers.
+* Will display info for the battery-saving mode in settings even on desktop computers.

 Feel free to report any bug you find by opening an issue!